 You can set the amount of time to record prior to the event by adjusting the Dwell.
 You can set the Dwell from 5 seconds to 30 minutes.
-The longer the dwell set, the fewer maximum ips can be set.

 NOTE: When the DVR is in the Time or Time & Event mode, it ignores the pre-event settings and follows the time settings.